Tort reform: Damages caps

-A common element of tort reform is to try to limit the amount of damages that an injured party may recover from a defendant, even if the injured party is left inadequately compensated as a result of the camp.
+A common element of tort reform is to try to limit the amount of damages that an injured party may recover from a defendant, even if the injured party is left inadequately compensated as a result of the cap.

 Non-economic damages caps place limits on noneconomic damages and collecting lawsuit claim data from malpractice insurance companies and courts in order to assess any connection between malpractice settlements and premium rates.
 Such caps can be general or limited to a particular category of cases.

 Non-economic damages include pain and suffering.
 While tort compensation can often be accurately calculated for property damage, such as where damages are in the amount of repair or replacement value, it is difficult to quantify the injuries to a person's body and mind.
 There is no market for severed legs or sanity of mind, and so there is no price which a court can readily apply in compensation for the wrong.

 Some courts have developed scales of damages awards, benchmarks for compensation, which relate to the severity of the injury.
 For instance, in the United Kingdom, the loss of a thumb is compensated at £18,000, for an arm £72,000, for two arms £150,000, and so on.
 Even more difficult to reckon are damages for the pain and suffering of an injury.
 But while a scale may be consistent, the award itself is arbitrary and there is no objective basis for the setting of amounts or objective justification for their not being substantially higher or lower.

 Punitive damages caps limit the amount of punitive damages awardable to a plaintiff.
 In most civil law jurisdictions, punitive damages are unavailable and are considered contrary to public policy since the civil justice system in many countries does not accord defendants the procedural protections present in the criminal justice system thus penalising an individual without allowing them the ordinary procedural protections that are present in a criminal trial.
 The rationale for restricting punitive damages is that such damages encourage a vindictive, revenge seeking state of mind in the claimant and society more generally.
 In the UK, Rookes v Barnard limited the situations in which punitive damages can be won in tort actions to where they are expressly authorised by a statute, where a defendant's action is calculated to make profit, or where an official of the state has acted arbitrarily, oppressively or unconstitutionally.
 In the United States, though rarely awarded in tort cases, punitive damages are available, and are sometimes quite staggering when awarded.